biodiversity-aq/mARS_Tutorials/README.md

-# tutorials
+# Tutorials
-Tutorials and Standard Operating Procedures (SOPs) on data processing and submission to mARS
+This repo contains the specific tutorials and Standard Operating Procedures (SOPs) we worked out on how to submit to mARS